Using Social Media at Your Law Firm

 - Interview partners and associates

 - Share news from charitable organizations you support or sponsor

 You can share these posts on any social media platform you use, including LinkedIn, Instagram, Facebook, and Twitter.
 Don’t feel like you have to be active everywhere, especially not at first—it’s better to be consistent in a few places than sporadic across many platforms.

 By applying these social media marketing tactics, you can start building a social media presence that enhances your relationship with existing clients and attracts new contacts who don’t know about you yet.

+This article was updated on October 21, 2022.
 Don’t hesitate to ask for support in getting started.
-Martindale-Avvo focuses exclusively on connecting attorneys with clients.
 Contact Martindale-Avvo if you need help developing a social media strategy that works for your practice.